• Skip to primary navigation

 Instructions

-• Slice the hard-boiled eggs in half.
-Remove the yolks and place the yolks in a medium-size mixing bow;.
-Set the egg whites aside.
+• Slice the hard-boiled eggs in half, legnthwise.
+Remove the egg yolks and place them in a medium-sized mixing bowl.
+Set the egg white halves aside.

 • Mash the yolks with a fork, add in mayonnaise, Dijon mustard, horseradish, white vinegar, salt, and black pepper, and combine well.
 Taste for seasoning, reseason where needed.